Selcuk Kose

 Short Biography

 Selçuk Köse received his PhD degree in Electrical and Computer Engineering from University of Rochester in 2012.
-After spending almost 7 years at the University of South Florida (USF) as an Assistant Professor and Associate Professor, he joined the Department of Electrical and Computer Engineering at the University of Rochester as an Associate Professor in 2019.
+After spending almost 7 years at the University of South Florida (USF) as an Assistant Professor and Associate Professor, he joined the Department of Electrical and Computer Engineering at the University of Rochester as an Associate Professor in 2019 and became a full Professor in July 2024.

 He was a part-time Engineer with the VLSI Design Center, Scientific and Technological Research Council (TUBITAK), Ankara, Turkey, where he worked on low power ICs in 2006.
 During the summers of 2007 and 2008, he was with the Central Technology and Special Circuits Team in the enterprise microprocessor division of Intel Corporation, Santa Clara, California, where he was responsible for the functional verification of a number of blocks in the clock network including the de-skew machine and optimization of the reference clock distribution network.
 In summer 2010, he worked in the RF, Analog, and Sensor Group, Freescale Semiconductor, Tempe, Arizona, where he developed design techniques and methodologies to reduce electromagnetic emissions.